sguillory6/aws-infrastructure-templates/README.md

 The following is an example of how to use the cloudformation template to generate a VPC.
 This call will create a VPC with all 4 subnet tiers in all 3 availability zones.

-You will need to replace the following parameters with valid values
+You will need to replace the following parameters with valid values:

-* `stack-name` - the name you wish to call your vpc stack
+* `stack-name` - The name you wish to call your vpc stack
 * `s3-bucket` - The name of a valid S3 bucket that can be used to upload the vpc template in order to create the stack
 * `parameter-overrides` - see **VPC Parameters** section below
 * `tags`